 Fitness and Wellness

-The fitness and wellness sector thrives on routine, making weekday early mornings (6 AM – 8 AM) and late evenings (8 PM – 10 PM) perfect for motivating clients.
-Sundays (4 PM – 6 PM) also offer a sweet spot for those planning their week of wellness.
+Fitness and wellness businesses should post weekday early mornings (6 AM – 8 AM), late evenings (8 PM – 10 PM), and Sundays (4 PM – 6 PM) when clients plan their fitness routines.

-Best time to post on Google My Business according to the categories
+Best times to post on Google Business Profile according to the categories

 Content CategoryBest Posting TimeRecommended Days